-The purpose of the intramural programs is to provide opportunities for participation in a wide variety of sports activities consistent with the goals of listed education to educate the whole person.
+The purpose of the intramural and recreation program is to provide opportunities for participation in a wide variety of sports activities consistent with the goals to educate the whole person.

 A variety of team and individual sports are offered in league and tournament play.
 The Intramural and Recreation Office also assists groups in planning special events and off campus outings.